thymeleaf/thymeleaf-docs/docs/articles/springmail.md

 ### Our goals

-Our example application will be sending four types of emails:
+Our example application will be sending five types of emails:

 1. Text (non-HTML) email.
 2. Simple HTML (with internationalized greeting).